 Preventing overselling and needing to "break" apart preconfigured kits to fulfill individual item orders or other JIT kits that share component-items with the preconfigured kit.

-- Straightforward link between a listing and preconfigured kit
+Having a straightforward link between a listing and preconfigured kit

-- Simple picking and deduction
+Simple picking and deduction

-- Treat a preconfigured kit as individual item.
 Simply create an item SKU that represents the preconfigured kit.

 What if you don't want to have more than one listing for a kit?
 While this is possible, it is not recommended because it comes with tradeoffs such as under-advertising stock, overselling stock or introduces fulfillment complexities.